 The first diagnosis of doctors was poisoning by a hallucinogenic fungus, which was found in the rye flour which was used to prepare bread.
-However, Albarelli’s research showed that bread was really “poisoned” but not by a fungus and certainly not “accidentally”!
+However, Albarelli’s research suggests that bread was really “poisoned” but not by a fungus and certainly not “accidentally”!

-It is known that scientists around the world were experimenting with LSD in the early 1950’s, at a time of conflict in Korea and of escalation of the Cold War.
+It is known that scientists around the world were experimenting with LSD in the early 1950s, at a time of conflict in Korea and of escalation of the Cold War.

 Albarelli argues that doctors made the diagnosis of fungal poisoning because they “were working for a Swiss drugmaker, who was the exclusive LSD supplier, as well as for the CIA and for the U.S. military.”

-American academic Professor Steven Kaplan in his book published in 2008 describes the Pont-Saint-Esprit incident in details, insisting that LSD could have been responsible for all those tragic events that happened.
+American academic Professor Steven Kaplan in his book published in 2008 describes the Pont-Saint-Esprit incident in detail, insisting that LSD could not have been responsible for all those tragic events that happened.